Final seafood migrant labour report makes 11 recommendations

 - seafood processing.

-The inquiry will carry out a stocktake of the current state of the sector workforce, determine what a more resilient seafood workforce could look like, and deliver recommendations to the minister on how best to achieve this transition.
+The inquiry carried out a stock take of the current state of the sector workforce, determined what a more resilient seafood workforce could look like, and delivered recommendations to the minister on how best to achieve this transition.

 Members of the seafood workforce inquiry team

-The inquiry is independent of MPI and will report directly to the minister.
-The inquiry team will hold discussions with the sector to help develop and inform its report and recommendations.
+The inquiry was independent of the Ministry for Primary Industries (MPI) and reported directly to the minister.
+The inquiry team held discussions with the sector to help develop and inform its report and recommendations.

-The inquiry will be led by Peter Wilson, supported by Julie Fry, and Greg Johansson.
+The inquiry was led by Peter Wilson, supported by Julie Fry, and Greg Johansson.

 Peter Wilson (Chair)